open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 ## Protocol Flow
 The protocol, in abstract, follows the following steps:

-0. The creator registers the product with the smart contract
+0. The Creator registers the Item with the smart contract
-1. An out-of-band transaction between the creator and the user takes place
+1. An out-of-band transaction between the Creator and the User takes place
-2. The creator transmits the claim code to the user
+2. The Creator transmits the Claim Code to the User
-3. The user verifies the authenticity of the item in conjunction with the ledger
+3. The User verifies the authenticity of the Item in conjunction with the ledger
-4. The user request a proof of physical possession from the item
+4. The User request a proof of physical possession from the Item
-5. Together with the claim code and the proof of physical possession, the user requests to claim the item at the ledger
+5. Together with the Claim Code and the proof of physical possession, the User requests to claim the Item at the ledger

 (diagram)

 ## Interoperability
-While other protocols follows very proprietary and non-accessible approaches, the goal for this specification is to outlay a foundation of interoperability which is distributed ledger and smart contract platform agnostic.
+While other protocols follows very proprietary and non-accessible approaches, the goal for this specification is to outlay a foundation of interoperability which is agnostic to any distributed ledger and smart contract platform.
 This protocol shall serve as a template for future implementations and can be extended upon by the community.
 Therefor, some of the descriptions are also generic and are up to the implementor to define in more technical details depending on the platform he is using.
 Nevertheless, the principles and protocol steps should always remain at the core.

 ## Notional conventions
 (Typical RFC notional conventions)